5 Min Read

 Anxiety disorders can be difficult for anyone, but especially so for pregnant women who are already dealing with emotional side effects from fluctuating hormone levels and the added discomforts of their body’s physical changes.
 Additionally, there’s always a risk that any type of anxiety can affect pregnancy, childbirth, and the baby.

 Severe anxiety symptoms are associated with preeclampsia, premature birth, and low birth weight.
 These symptoms may increase your child’s chances of eventually developing emotional or behavioral challenges.
-Plus, research has shown that anxiety disorder or depression during pregnancy may put you at a high risk for postpartum depression.
+Plus, research has shown that anxiety disorder or depression during pregnancy may put you at high risk for postpartum depression.

 Researchers have only studied anxiety disorder during pregnancy for about the last decade or so.
 However, the medical community has offered several ways to avoid the potential risks to you and your baby — including lifestyle changes you can put into motion as early as your first trimester.